ActiveThis profile is actively maintained

 French banks say no to Rampal

-Crédit Agricole, Société Générale and BNP Paribas have said no to the Rampal coal power plant project in Bangladesh, reveals the Guardian in an article.
+Crédit Agricole, Société Générale and BNP Paribas have said no to the Rampal coal power plant project in Bangladesh, reveals the Guardian.

 Narendra Modi endorses Rampal coal plant